-: A termination of a mechanical or natural ventilation system that allows ambient air entering a building.
+A termination of a mechanical or natural ventilation system that allows ambient air entering a building.
 The outdoor air intakes, which are crucial in the consideration of separation distance with the cooling tower, are fresh air intake for the air conditioning system of a building, and any air intake that draws outdoor air into the building.
+Vent pipe of water tanks are considered as outdoor air intake since its draw air from outdoor to the tank during discharge of water.

+Oxidising biocide

-Oxidising biocide: Agents capable of oxidising organic matter, e.g. cell material enzymes or proteins which are associated with microbiological populations resulting in death of the micro-organisms.
+Agents capable of oxidising organic matter, e.g. cell material enzymes or proteins which are associated with microbiological populations resulting in death of the micro-organisms.